lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/2_Use_public_genomic_datasets.md

  - Interactive access is available in the BigQuery console.
 You can explore variant calls in case/control & cohort analysis.
 There are sample queries to help you get started.
 [GO TO CLOUD GENOMICS DATASETS IN BIGQUERY](https://bigquery.cloud.google.com/project/genomics-public-data)

  - File access is available from Cloud Storage.
 Files are available in BAM, VCF, or FASTA formats.
  - To access these public files, you can use a number of GCP services (such as Compute Engine VMs), or tools such as Terra.bio from The Broad or others.
-[GO TO THE CLOUD GENOMICS BUCKET IN CLOUD STORAGE](https://console.cloud.google.com/storage/genomics-public-data/)
+    - Go to the [public REFERENCE Files](https://console.cloud.google.com/storage/genomics-public-data/) cloud storage bucket
+    - Go to the [public ANNOTATION Files](https://console.cloud.google.com/storage/browser/gcs-public-data--genomics/human-variant-annotation) cloud storage bucket

 ### How to verify you've done it
  - REFERENCE the file in a BigQuery query or a VM-based analysis